AntonioFeijaoUK/real-unicorns-com/docs/index.md

 Welcome to the crypto-challenge version g34m892-nrf (STILL WIP).

-First of all, cand you find where the challenge is?
-I can say that is in the `us-west-1` region.
+First of all, can you find where the challenge is?
+I can say that it is in the `us-west-1` region.

 You also need something from this page.
 If you need a hint.."Julius Caesar, was a Roman dictator..."

-When you find the callenge, can you now find the password that decrypt the next file to reveal the hidden message?
+When you find the challenge, can you now find the password that decrypts the next file to reveal the hidden message?

 Files were encrypted like this: